 Creating a strong public realm will be critical to the success of this development.
+Establishing a framework to achieve a quality public realm is foundational to the development of each future phase of development on this site.
 The following themes are inherent to proper functioning of the public realm and should be carefully considered in order to successfully establish a quality urban fabric where people will want to live, work and play.

-In the context of a large development such as this one, it is critical to consider the hierarchy of streets, open spaces and linkages between these spaces to ensure that the development is not designed in isolation, but rather in a manner that relates to its current and future context.
+In the context of a large development such as this one, it is critical to consider the hierarchy of streets, public open spaces and linkages between these spaces to ensure that the development is not designed in isolation, but rather in a manner that relates to its current and future context.
 The central open space area of the development will serve as a placemaking anchor.
 This large spaces is intended to be the "living room" for this new community.
-Adjacent buildings should anticipate ground level uses that will support the animation of the open space.
+Adjacent buildings should anticipate ground level uses that will support the animation of the open public space.
 The primary landscape components are comprised of a: Open Space, Interior streets, Residential Thresholds, and POPs.